SimSetter is a small collection of plugins that allow you to save and restore a specific shape to a sim clothing item.

 Limitations:

 This plugin should be able to account for atom root position and rotation changes, but cannot account for atom scale or pose changes.
 Only one clothing item and one saved set of vertices per instance of the plugin.
 No presets, due to how transient the usefulness of a saved sim shape would be.
 This plugin does not fully freeze a sim clothing item into a predetermined shape; the sim remains active after the vertex positions are set.
+(The newer "OutfitSetter" plugin allows for saving of the sim state for multiple clothing items, but is still only able to save one state for the applicable items.)

 How does it work behind the scenes?